From Patient Advocacy to Political Action: AACN's Guide to Understanding Healthcare Policy and Politics

 The Robert Wood Johnson Foundation (RWJF): information about research grants to study health care issues.

-Joint Commission on Accrediation of Healthcare Organization (JCAHO): information about the safety and quality of care provided to the public due to health care accreditation.
+Joint Commission: information about the safety and quality of care provided to the public due to health care accreditation.

 Johnson and Johnson Campaign for the Fututre of Nursing: information about careers in nursing.